 Step 3: Upgrade dbt

 If you use dbt Cloud, you can upgrade as described here.
-Take note of the recommendation to create a second "sandbox" project, so that your experimentation doesn’t impact the rest of the team.
+We recommend that you create a second "sandbox" project, so that your experimentation doesn’t impact the rest of the team.
 For dbt Core, upgrade instructions will vary based on your original installation method.

 Step 4: Try to run